UCL-ARC/r-novice-gapminder/episodes/09-create.md

 ```

 Then we tell Git to make `data-dictionary` a [repository](../learners/reference.md#repository)
-\-- a place where Git can store versions of our files:
+-- a place where Git can store versions of our files:

 ```bash
 $ git init
 ```

 It is important to note that `git init` will create a repository that
-can include subdirectories and their files---there is no need to create
+can include subdirectories and their files -- there is no need to create
 separate repositories nested within the `data-dictionary` repository, whether
 subdirectories are present from the beginning or added later.
 Also, note
 that the creation of the `data-dictionary` directory and its initialization as a